574n13y/Dev_Ops/Day10.md

 🔸 Linux Question:
 What is the umask command in Linux, and how does it affect file and directory permissions?
 How can you modify the default umask value for a user?
+- `umask`**:
+The `umask` command sets default permissions for newly created files and directories by specifying which permission bits to mask out.
+It subtracts permissions from the system default (666 for files, 777 for directories).
+You can modify the default `umask` value by adding a `umask` command in the user’s shell configuration file (e.g., `.bashrc` or `.profile`).

 🔸 Networking Question:
 What is the difference between a stateful firewall and a stateless firewall?
 In what scenarios would you use one over the other?